-The varied agreement in amplitude measures from Fig. 4 suggests that it may be more 275 276 reasonable to use amplitude information from individual ensemble members, rather than using that of the MMEM.
-To get a better sense of how teleconnection amplitude of individual 277 models might be affected by internal variability within the models themselves, we take 278 279 advantage of AMIP models with multiple realizations, and we assess the internal variability among these runs for each model.
-We then compare this to the amplitude range of the 15-280 model ensemble.
-Fig. 5 displays the radial axis from the Taylor diagrams discussed previously, 281 but where multiple runs from each model are available, we plot them individually (43 total 282 runs for 15 models in CMIP5; 26 total runs for 13 models in CMIP3; see Table 1).
-283 The vertical extent of the black lines in Fig. 5, representing \pm one standard deviation of the 284 amplitudes for the runs of a given model, is a measure of internal variability for that model.
-285 The vertical extent of each green bar is \pm one standard deviation of the MMEM amplitude, and 286 it serves as a measure of intermodel variability.
-Notable points from this diagram include: 287 (1) The MMEM systematically underestimates the spread and central tendency of intermodel 288 variability, with a low bias of about 20-40% outside of the immediate ENSO region; (2) the 289 290 regional disagreement among models owes itself partly to internal model variability, but 291 intermodel variability contributes to the majority of the regional disagreement seen in Fig. 3; 292 (3) individual models are overestimating the amplitude in the immediate ENSO region for 293 CMIP5, even though their spread is more symmetric about the observations in remote regions;
+amplitude information from individual ensemble members, rather than using that of the MMEM.
+To get a better sense of how teleconnection amplitude of individual models might be affected by internal variability within the models themselves, we take advantage of AMIP models with multiple realizations, and we assess the internal variability among these runs for each model.
+We then compare this to the amplitude range of the 15model ensemble.
+Figure 5 displays the radial axis from the Taylor diagrams discussed previously, but where multiple runs from each model are available, we plot them individually (43 total runs for 15 models in CMIP5; 26 total runs for 13 models in CMIP3; see Table 1).

-(4) when comparing CMIP5 to CMIP3, CMIP5 shows no consistent improvement or change due to model development.
+The vertical extent of the black lines in Fig. 5, representing plus or minus one standard deviation of the amplitudes for the runs of a given model, is a measure of internal variability for that model.
+The vertical extent of each green bar is plus or minus one standard deviation of the MMEM amplitude, and it serves as a measure of intermodel variability.
+Notable points from this diagram include the following: 1) The MMEM systematically underestimates the spread and central tendency of intermodel variability, with a low bias of about 20%-40% outside of the immediate ENSO region.
+2) The regional disagreement among models owes itself partly to internal model variability, but intermodel variability contributes to the majority of the regional disagreement seen in Fig. 3.
+3) Individual models are overestimating the amplitude in the immediate ENSO region for CMIP5, even though their spread is more symmetric about the observations in remote regions.
+4) When comparing CMIP5 to CMIP3, CMIP5 shows no consistent improvement or change due to model development.
 Although the MMEM may fall closer to observed amplitudes in some regions for CMIP5, this comes at the expense of a tendency for individual models to overestimate rainfall teleconnections in the central ENSO region.

-Fig. 5 suggests that serious errors can result from considering only information available in the MMEM.
+Figure 5 suggests that serious errors can result from considering only information available in the MMEM.
 While its spatial patterns correlate better with observations than most individual models, the MMEM teleconnection amplitude is routinely too low in the remote regions considered.
 It is therefore useful to consider measures of teleconnection amplitude and spread from individual models, in addition to the MMEM, in situations where regional disagreement can dampen the MMEM amplitudes due to averaging varied model signals.

-305 4.
-Sign agreement plots in ENSO teleconnections, and an argument for agreement plots of 306 precipitation change in global warming scenarios
+4. Sign agreement plots in ENSO teleconnections, and an argument for agreement plots of precipitation change in global warming scenarios

-Agreement plots for the sign of precipitation change under global warming scenarios are 307 commonly used in multi-model studies (e.g., Randall et al. 2007; Meehl et al. 2007), often as 308 complementary information to the MMEM.
-Agreement-on-sign tests can be viewed as 309 relatively weak statements regarding the precipitation change at individual gridpoints for the 310 model ensemble, and it has been argued that sign agreement should be used in conjunction 311 with requirements on individual models that gridpoints pass statistical significance tests for 312 change in mean precipitation (e.g., Neelin et al. 2006; Tebaldi et al. 2011, hereafter N06 and 313 314 T11, respectively).
+Agreement plots for the sign of precipitation change under global warming scenarios are commonly used in multimodel studies (e.g., Randall et al. 2007; Meehl et al. 2007), often as complementary information to the MMEM.
+Agreement-on-sign tests can be viewed as relatively weak statements regarding the precipitation change at individual grid points for the model ensemble, and it has been argued that sign agreement should be used in conjunction with requirements on individual models that grid points pass statistical significance tests for change in mean precipitation (e.g., Neelin et al. 2006, hereafter N06; Tebaldi et al. 2011, hereafter T11).

 Here we examine agreement-on-sign measures based on the ENSO precipitation regression patterns for each model.
 Because we can assess these against observations, we can use this to examine the procedure as a means of inferring its usefulness.
-If a procedure that identifies high model agreement at a gridpoint also correctly predicts the sign of the observations at that gridpoint, it can help build confidence in using corresponding procedures for the global warming case.
+If a procedure that identifies high model agreement at a grid point also correctly predicts the sign of the observations at that grid point, it can help build confidence in using corresponding procedures for the global warming case.